-Smaller higher-generation trifurcation components tend to cause twin binary pairs to spiral in, while larger lower-generation trifurcation components tend to cause twin binary pairs to spiral out, so the multi-generation trifurcation components conspired to cause the twin binary-Sun components to spiral in and merge at 4,567 Ma, creating a ‘primary debris disk’, while the twin binary-Companion components spiraled in to merge 4 billion years later, at 542 Ma, creating a ‘secondary debris disk’.
-Supernova explosions are known to create run away stars, so an asymmetrical binary spiral-in merger explosion of our former binary-Companion at 542 Ma is suggested to have given the newly-merged Companion escape velocity from the Sun.
+Smaller higher-generation trifurcation components tend to cause twin binary pairs to spiral in, while larger lower-generation trifurcation components tend to cause twin binary pairs to spiral out.
+Mutual perturbations caused the twin binary-Sun components to spiral in and merge at 4,567 Ma, creating a ‘primary debris disk’, while the twin binary-Companion components spiraled in to merge 4 billion years later, at 542 Ma, creating a ‘secondary debris disk’.
+Asymmetrical supernova explosions are known to create run away stars, and an asymmetrical binary spiral-in merger explosion of our former binary-Companion is suggested to have given the newly-merged Companion escape velocity from the Sun.

-The tidal threshold between the Sun and former binary-Companion is suggested to have perturbed Kuiper belt objects (KBOs) into the inner solar system, most notably during the late heavy bombardment (LHB)(4000–3800 Ma) by means of aphelia precession.
-Tidal effects of KBOs caused the binary brown dwarf components of binary-Companion to spiral in, with much of the potential energy transferred to the Sun-Companion system, causing the Sun-Companion orbits around their common center of gravity, the ‘solar system barycenter’ (SSB), became progressively more eccentric over time.
-As the Sun-Companion orbit became increasingly eccentric over time, the tidal threshold, associated with the SSB, to spiral out into the classical Kuiper belt, perturbing KBOs by causing aphelia precession.
-The major axes of KBO orbits were aligned with the Sun-Companion axis, with their aphelia gravitationally attracted toward binary-Companion inside the tidal threshold and with their aphelia centrifugally slung away from the Companion beyond the tidal threshold.
+The ‘tidal threshold’ between the Sun and former binary-Companion is suggested to have perturbed Kuiper belt objects (KBOs) into the inner solar system, most notably during the late heavy bombardment (LHB), from about 4000–3800 Ma, by means of aphelia precession.
+Tidal effects of KBOs caused the binary brown dwarf components of binary-Companion to spiral in, with much of the potential energy transferred to the Sun-Companion system, causing the Sun-Companion orbits around their common center of gravity, the ‘solar system barycenter’ (SSB), to became progressively more eccentric over time.
+As the Sun-Companion orbit became increasingly eccentric over time, the tidal threshold, associated with the SSB, spiraled out into the classical Kuiper belt, perturbing KBOs by causing aphelia precession.
+The major axes of KBO orbits aligned themselves with the Sun-Companion axis, with their aphelia gravitationally attracted toward binary-Companion inside the tidal threshold and with their aphelia centrifugally slung away from the Companion beyond the tidal threshold.
 So as the eccentric tidal threshold reached a KBO for the first time it begin periodic aphelia-precession flip-flop, with the period of the flip-flop corresponding to the period of Sun-Companion around the SSB.
 The tidal threshold reached the Plutinos at 4,220 Ma, causing the first (narrow) spike in a bimodal late heavy bombardment, followed by the more prolonged and heavier second pulse centered around 3,900 Ma, as the tidal threshold spiraled through the classical KBOs (cubewanos).

-Mars stands out as the only suggested hybrid accretion planet in our solar system, even though suggested hybrid-accretion super-Earths are commonplace in the exoplanet tally.
+Mars stands apart as the only likely hybrid accretion planet in our solar system.
 Our early solar system may bear a resemblance to the twice as massive Alpha Centauri system, with Proxima Centauri comparing with our former binary-Companion, and Alpha Centauri A & B stars comparing with our former binary-Sun.
-While the Alpha Centauri system did not undergo the 4 generations of trifurcation like our solar system, both systems may contain a hybrid accretion planet.
-Perhaps our former binary-Sun B-star component formed a hybrid-accretion planet, Mars, comparable to the unconfirmed super-Earth exoplanet, Alpha Centauri Bc (unconfirmed), around the Alpha Centauri B star.
+While the Alpha Centauri system did not undergo the 4 generations of trifurcation like our solar system, both systems may contain a hybrid accretion planet, namely, Mars here and Alpha Centauri Bc (unconfirmed) there.

 The Pluto system:

-The Pluto system presumably formed in situ by streaming instability against Neptune’s strongest outer 2:3 resonance, either from the primary debris disk resulting from the spiral-in merger of former binary-Sun at 4,567 Ma or more likely from the secondary debris disk resulting from the spiral-in merger of former binary-Companion at 542 Ma since the geologically active surface of Pluto and its intact (unperturbed) trifurcation moons point to the younger formation date.
-The Pluto system presumably formed by FFF, followed by 3 generations of trifurcation, very similar to our FFF and 4-generation trifurcation solar system, in which FFF disk instability presumably condensed a twin-binary-pair of disk instability objects (binary-Pluto) from a ‘disk’ around a proto-Charon core.
-The first-generation trifurcation of the core created a twin binary pair (binary-Charon) and a residual core.
-The second-generation trifurcation of the core created the twin-binary-pair, Nix (50 x 35 x 33 km) & Hydra (65 x 45 x 25 km), with a residual core, and the third-generation trifurcation created the twin-binary-pair, Styx (16 x 9 x 8) & Kerberos (19 x 10 x 9 km), with a residual core which hasn’t been discovered, but a much-smaller residual core would likely be too dim to be seen by the Hubble Wide Field Camera that found Styx & Kerberos.
+The Pluto system presumably formed in situ by streaming instability against Neptune’s strongest outer 2:3 resonance, likely from the secondary debris disk, with their young age explaining the geologically active surface of Pluto.
+The Pluto system presumably formed by symmetrical FFF, followed by 3 generations of trifurcation, similar to our solar system which is suggested to have formed by asymmetrical FFF followed by 4 generations of trifurcation.
+The first-generation trifurcation of the core created a twin binary pair (binary-Charon) + a residual core.
+The second-generation trifurcation of the core created the twin-binary-pair, Nix (50 x 35 x 33 km) & Hydra (65 x 45 x 25 km) + a residual core, and the third-generation trifurcation created the twin-binary-pair, Styx (16 x 9 x 8) & Kerberos (19 x 10 x 9 km) + a residual core which hasn’t been discovered because it’s too dim to be seen by the Hubble Wide Field Camera that found Styx & Kerberos.
 (For all we know the Pluto system may have a still-smaller fourth-generation of trifurcation satellites.)
-The Pluto system appears to be a microcosm of our solar system in another way as well, in which the two largest twin binary pairs, binary-Pluto and binary-Charon, spiraled in and merged.
-The Pluto system apparently puts streaming instability against a giant-planet resonance on the same footing as the collapse of a stellar-mass dark core in a giant molecular cloud, but since densities of the smaller Pluto moons are unknown, the density progression of the trifurcation generations is still only a prediction.
+The Pluto system appears to be a microcosm of our solar system in another way as well, in which the two largest twin binary pairs, binary-Pluto and binary-Charon, apparently spiraled in and merged.

-A number of Phanerozoic events may be correlated with the suggested binary brown-dwarf merger explosion, as well as the loss of the SSB, even though Earth would likely have accreted only a thin veneer of material from the secondary debris disk.
-The Cambrian Explosion, with the sudden appearance of most major animal phyla, is suggested to result of the disbursal of free-swimming brown-dwarf lifeforms, likely from a water-vapor cloud layer (similar to Jupiter) in the upper cloud decks of a room-temperature spectral-class-Y brown dwarf or super-Jupiter binary component of former binary-Companion, presumably with lightening between water-vapor clouds creating free oxygen.
+A number of Phanerozoic events may be correlated with the suggested binary brown-dwarf merger explosion and the loss of the solar system barycenter, even though Earth would likely have accreted only a thin veneer of material from the secondary debris disk.
+The Cambrian Explosion, with the sudden appearance of most major animal phyla, is suggested to result of the disbursal of free-floating brown-dwarf lifeforms, likely from a water-vapor cloud layer (similar to Jupiter) in the upper cloud decks of a room-temperature spectral-class-Y brown dwarf or super-Jupiter binary component of former binary-Companion, presumably with lightening between water-vapor clouds creating free oxygen.

 Venus retrograde rotation and the Great Unconformity:

-The loss of the Companion at 542 Ma would correspond with a loss of centrifugal force of the Sun around the former SSB, causing all heliocentric objects to fall into slightly-lower shorter-period orbits.
-If Venus had been in a synchronous orbit prior to the loss of the Companion, its slight retrograde rotation today might be the result of having dropped into a slightly shorter-period orbit, with conservation of rotational angular momentum.
-Venus also apparently underwent a global resurfacing event, some 300–500 million years ago.
-The corresponding upheaval on Earth caused by the decrease in orbital period is suggested to be the cause of the global erosion event known as the ‘Great Unconformity’, which occurred around the same time as the Cambrian Explosion.
+The loss of the Companion at 542 Ma would correspond with a loss of centrifugal force of the Sun around the former SSB, causing all heliocentric objects, including the 8 planets, to fall into slightly-lower shorter-period orbits.
+If Venus had formerly been in a synchronous orbit prior to the loss of the Companion, its slight retrograde rotation today might be the result of having dropped into a slightly shorter-period orbit, with conservation of rotational angular momentum causing the retrograde rotation.
+Venus also apparently underwent a global volcanic resurfacing event, some 300–500 million years ago.
+A corresponding upheaval on Earth caused by the decrease in orbital period is suggested to be the cause of the global erosion event known as the ‘Great Unconformity’, which occurred around the same time as the Cambrian Explosion.

 ‘Flip-flop perturbation’ of KBOs: